-- You cannot change the column datatype if it is used in a subscription or article where clause. - You cannot change the rs\address datatype. - You can change the column datatype to a text, untext, image, rawobject, or rawobject in row datatype only if it is not a primary key or searchable column. - To change the published datatype of a column, you must specify both the declared datatype and the map to option. - Projections require that datatype and nullability be consistent across all projections for a table for declared datatypes.
-This is not necessary for published datatypes.
+- You cannot change the column datatype if it is used in a subscription or article where clause. - You cannot change the rs_address datatype. - You can change the column datatype to a text, untext, image, rawobject, or rawobject in row datatype only if it is not a primary key or searchable column. - To change the published datatype of a column, you must specify both the declared datatype and the map to option. - If there are more than one replication definition for a primary table, declared datatype and nullability of a column should be consistent across all replication definitions of the table. - See the Replication Server Administration Guide Volume 1, which describes how to change datatypes.